tmzt/tmzt/README.md

 ## Professional Background

-I'm a Senior Software Developer and Senior DevOps specialist with 15+ years experience.
-As a life-long programmer, learner, and systems thinker I adapt quickly to new technologies and paradigms.
+I'm a Senior Software Developer and Senior DevOps specialist with 15+ years of experience.
+As a lifelong programmer, learner, and systems thinker I adapt quickly to new technologies and paradigms.

 ## Current Projects